 Visa | Up to 5% GNO | Self-custodial | EU/UK/LATAM

 The gold standard for self-custody debit cards.
-Funds stay in your Gnosis Safe wallet until spending.
+Funds stay in your Gnosis Safe wallet until the moment of spending.
+Zero spending fees.
+Best for users who refuse to trust a custodian with their crypto.

 Visa | 1-2% BTC | $0 annual fee | US Only

 The simplest Bitcoin debit card for Americans.
-No staking, no tiers - just flat BTC rewards.
+No staking, no tiers - just flat BTC rewards on every purchase.
+Spin-the-wheel bonus rewards add gamification.
+Best for Bitcoin-only users in the US who want simplicity.

 Yes.
 Crypto debit cards convert your cryptocurrency to fiat at the point of sale.
 Every purchase triggers a sale of the underlying asset.
 Some users minimize tax impact by spending stablecoins like USDC instead of volatile crypto.